kujdolovsky/Object-tracking-system/README.md

-# 🎯 System śledzenia obiektów (Pan-Tilt) z wykorzystaniem wizji komputerowej
+# 🎯 Object Tracking System (Pan-Tilt) using Computer Vision

-## 📌 Opis projektu
+## 📌 Overview
-Projekt przedstawia system śledzenia obiektów w czasie rzeczywistym oparty na platformie typu **pan-tilt (2 DOF)**.
-Układ wykorzystuje kamerę oraz wskaźnik laserowy zamocowane na ruchomej konstrukcji napędzanej silnikami krokowymi.

-Detekcja i śledzenie obiektów realizowane są z wykorzystaniem metod wizji komputerowej (**OpenCV + YOLO**), natomiast sterowanie opiera się na podejściu predykcyjnym, co pozwala ograniczyć opóźnienia i zwiększyć dokładność śledzenia.
+This project presents a real-time object tracking system based on a **pan-tilt platform (2 DOF)**.
+The system uses a camera and a laser pointer mounted on a movable structure driven by stepper motors.

+Object detection and tracking are implemented using computer vision methods (**OpenCV + YOLO**), while control is based on a predictive approach to reduce delay and improve tracking accuracy.

 <img width="436" height="495" alt="image" src="https://github.com/user-attachments/assets/0d5542f8-10fc-4622-b5b3-cfccec90ea6a" />

 ---

-## 🎯 Cel projektu
+## 🎯 Objectives
-- Projekt i wykonanie konstrukcji mechanicznej (2 DOF)
+- Design and build the mechanical structure (2 DOF)
-- Dobór elektroniki i mikrokontrolera
-- Implementacja algorytmu detekcji i śledzenia obiektów
-- Opracowanie układu sterowania zapewniającego płynne i precyzyjne śledzenie
+- Selection of electronics and microcontroller
+- Implementation of object detection and tracking algorithms
+- Development of a control system ensuring smooth and precise tracking

 ---

-## 🛠️ Wykorzystane narzędzia i technologie
+## 🛠️ Tools & Technologies
 - **Python** (OpenCV, YOLO, NumPy)
 - **MATLAB / Simulink**
 - **STM32 (STM32CubeIDE)**
 - **Arduino IDE (C++)**
-- **Filtr Kalmana**
+- **Kalman Filter**
-- Sterowanie silnikami krokowymi
+- Stepper motor control

 ---

-## 🧠 Zakres mojej pracy
+## 🧠 My Contributions
-- Opracowanie modelu matematycznego układu
-- Projekt i wykonanie konstrukcji mechanicznej
-- Implementacja sterowania silnikami krokowymi
+- Developed a mathematical model of the system
+- Designed and built the mechanical structure
+- Implemented stepper motor control
-- Opracowanie algorytmu wizyjnego (detekcja + tracking)
+- Developed the vision algorithm (detection + tracking)
-- Implementacja filtru Kalmana do estymacji położenia
-- Projekt i implementacja regulatora predykcyjnego
+- Implemented a Kalman filter for position estimation
+- Designed and implemented a predictive controller

 ---

-## ⚙️ Architektura systemu
+## ⚙️ System Architecture
-Schemat układu sterowania:
+Control system diagram:

 <img width="1576" height="891" alt="image" src="https://github.com/user-attachments/assets/bf109700-8189-4302-a185-9b1dec36c438" />

 ---

-## Schemat modelu regulatora predykcyjnego 1 osi w Simulinku:
-Regulator korzystając z danych o aktualnej pozycji obiektu oraz platformy wylicza błąd śledzenia jaki wystąpi po czasie opóźnień, błąd ten trafia następnie do regulatora PID, który steruje prędkością silnika.
-Szczegóły dostępne przy kontakcie ze mną.
+## 📐 Predictive Controller Model (Simulink)
+The controller estimates the future tracking error based on current object and platform position.
+This predicted error is then fed into a PID controller, which controls motor velocity.

+More details available upon request.

 <img width="1706" height="639" alt="image" src="https://github.com/user-attachments/assets/2ab24032-dfab-4c39-b323-b9f10e0baa82" />

+---

-## 📊 Dotychczasowe wyniki
+## 📊 Results

-### Wyniki symulacji (sterowanie z predykcją), Simulink
-Weryfikacja działania regulatora predykcyjnego, trajektoria z symulowanymi zakłóceniami.
-W symulacji regulator spełnia swoją funkcję bardzo dobrze.
+### Simulation Results (Predictive Control, Simulink)
+Validation of predictive controller performance under simulated disturbances.
+The controller performs effectively and maintains stable tracking.

 <img width="1919" height="923" alt="image" src="https://github.com/user-attachments/assets/859c2298-bada-4fa8-af31-b4bce74b52ea" />

-## 🌀 Demo wideo (kliknij, aby obejrzeć)

-### Śledzenie obiektu z uzyciem starego algorytmu predykcyjnego (bez kompensacji zakłóceń mechanicznych)
- System działa, wykrywa obiekty i już teraz jest w stanie śledzić je z zadowalającą dokładnością, aktualnie pracuję nad udoskonaleniem systemu sterowania poprzez implementację nowego regulatora predykcyjnego.
+---

+## 🎥 Video Demonstration

+### Object Tracking (earlier predictive control version)
+The system detects and tracks objects with satisfactory accuracy.
+Currently working on improving control performance by implementing an enhanced predictive controller.

 [![Demo](https://img.youtube.com/vi/rupabkPK9xA/0.jpg)](https://youtu.be/rupabkPK9xA)

 ---

-## 📉 Ograniczenia
+## 📉 Limitations
-- Ograniczona częstotliwość odświeżania kamery
-- Niedoskonałości mechaniczne wpływające na precyzję
-- Opóźnienia wynikające z przetwarzania obrazu
+- Limited camera frame rate
+- Mechanical imperfections affecting precision
+- Delays caused by image processing

 ---

-## 🚀 Dalszy rozwój
+## 🚀 Future Improvements
-- Zastosowanie szybszej kamery global shutter
+- Use of a high-speed global shutter camera
-- Lepsza kalibracja i sztywniejsza konstrukcja
-- Lepsza regulacja algorytmu sterowania predykcyjnego
-- Optymalizacja kodu wizyjnego pod kątem wydajności
-- Dodanie enkoderów absolutnych
+- Improved mechanical rigidity and calibration
+- Further tuning of the predictive control algorithm
+- Optimization of vision code for performance
+- Integration of absolute encoders

 ---

-## 📬 Kontakt
+## 📬 Contact
-Jeśli masz pytania lub chcesz pogadać o projekcie — śmiało napisz 🙂
+Feel free to reach out if you have any questions or would like to discuss the project.